SkylineCommunications/Skyline.DataMiner.Empower.SatellitesDemo/Satellites/README.md

 ## About

+This NuGet package is intended for use during an [Empower](https://empower.skyline.be/) demo.
-Empower Demo - Provides an API to access satellite data on a DMS.
+It provides an API to access dummy satellite data on a DataMiner system.

 ### About the data

+> [!NOTE]
-This library is only to be used as a demo in Empower, and does **not** provide actual current satellite information.
+> This package it does **not** provide actual current satellite information.

-Satellite information is read from a TLE text file assumed to be present on the local file system on the path **C:\Skyline DataMiner\Documents\Empower\satellites.tle.txt**.
+Satellite information is read from a TLE text file assumed to be present in the local file system at **C:\Skyline DataMiner\Documents\Empower\satellites.tle.txt**.
 The satellite data is assumed to be retrieved from the [CelesTrak Satellite TLE API](https://celestrak.org/NORAD/elements/gp.php?GROUP=active&FORMAT=tle) on October 16th, 2023 at 13h28 UTC.

 To avoid satellite decay errors when retrieving the position of a satellite, only the time of day from the provided `DateTime` is used and added as an offset.
 Therefore, the position will not match the real satellite position at that time.

 ### About DataMiner